 Aside from its world-class drinks and views, the place itself has an interesting story to tell.
 Back in the day, World War II servicemen will spend some time here to enjoy a “Squadron Shot” before venturing back into the Pacific.

 34. Visit the Exploratorium with kids

-At Pier 15, there lies a San Francisco attraction that presents itself as a learning laboratory that both adults and children can enjoy.
+At Pier 15, a San Francisco attraction presents itself as a learning laboratory that both adults and children can enjoy.

 It is the Exploratorium, and a visit to this interactive attraction is one of the best things to do in San Francisco.

-Prepare to lose yourself at the Tactile Dome, a pitch-black installation which calls for you to rely on your sense of touch to guide you all throughout the experience.
+Prepare to lose yourself at the Tactile Dome, a pitch-black installation that calls for you to rely on your sense of touch to guide you throughout the experience.